Troma Entertainment: Work since 1995

-From 1995 to 2000, Troma had a period of creativity and produced some of their greatest work.
+From 1995 to 2000, Troma had a period of creativity and produced some of its greatest work.
 Kaufman directed three independent films, all distributed in limited theatrical releases: Tromeo and Juliet, a loose parody of Shakespeare's play; Terror Firmer, a slasher film loosely based on Kaufman's book All I Need to Know About Filmmaking I Learned from The Toxic Avenger, and an independent film sequel to The Toxic Avenger trilogy titled Citizen Toxie: The Toxic Avenger IV.

 Troma's financial hardship worsened after the botched funding of a low-budget video feature titled Tales from the Crapper, which cost $250,000 despite most of the footage being completely unusable.
 India Allen, one of the producers, backed out of the film halfway through, and sued Troma, citing breach of contract, slander, sexual harassment, trade slander, and intentional infliction of emotional distress.
 Kaufman supervised a reshoot in an attempt to salvage the film, dividing the footage into two parts and recasting the film as a double feature.
 Tales from the Crapper was released on DVD in September 2004.

 Currently, Troma produces and acquires independent films, despite financial hardships and limitations.
 Troma Films has distributed many films from third parties including Trey Parker's Cannibal!
 The Musical.
 Lloyd encourages independent filmmaking, making cameo appearances in many low-budget horror films, occasionally without fee.
 Among his more recent appearances is in former collaborator James Gunn's directing debut, Slither, and Guardians of the Galaxy.